How To Hire Your Next SEO Link Building Expert

 Playing by the rules

 The internet is littered with websites which used to dominate their industry but have since fallen from grace.
-Link builders should read widely and be able to recall a website that has lost significant rankings due the use of short-term methods such as directory submissions, article syndication, press release marketing, comment spam, forum hacking, excessive guest-posting and the over-use of widgets.
-Ask them to name a well-known website that has fallen fowl of Google's link-building and why.
-Also ask them if they know of any websites from their own research that have also been 'hit' by Google, but haven't been 'outted' publicly.
+Link builders should read widely and be able to recall a website that has lost significant rankings due to the use of short-term methods such as directory submissions, article syndication, press release marketing, comment spam, forum hacking, excessive guest-posting and the over-use of widgets.
+Ask them to name a well-known website that has fallen foul of Google's link-building and why.
+Also ask them if they know of any websites from their own research that have also been 'hit' by Google, but haven't been 'outed' publicly.